lourish789/lourish789/README.md

 - 👋 Hi, I’m Flourish Olaiya
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Image recogition and Object detection using tensorflow
+- 🌱 I’m currently learning Sequel Querying using MYSQL
 - 💞️ I’m looking to collaborate on data analysis and data modeling projects
 - 📫 How to reach me ... flourisholaiya@gmail.com